 The “cup which my Father has given me” is a statement of faith and an emotional trust that all will be good.
 For Jesus to ask why Peter would attempt to prevent him from trusting the spiritual wine of God meant Jesus was asking why his earliest disciple still was not in touch with the spiritual and ethereal.
 Instead, Peter was stuck in the physical and material.
 Peter was afraid for his own safety in the world that he lived, which he saw as real.
 That world included Jesus as his strength, which meant Peter needed to show his own strength to the others, perhaps by carrying a sword for safety.
 Peter only knew to fight for what Peter wanted, because without a strong leader to lean on, Peter was lost and fearful.
 The thought of losing Jesus made Peter strike out in a selfish rage.

 In astrology, according to the “traditional rulership” model, each planet rules two signs.
 The planet Jupiter (the largest planet in the solar system) rules the signs Sagittarius (fire) and Pisces (water).
 Both signs are associated with religious belief and faith, where the fire sign Sagittarius is aligned with dogma, doctrine, and symbolic ritual (as knowledge of faith), while the water sign Pisces is aligned with the spiritual feelings that receive psychic revelations and move one to be self-sacrificing (as acts of faith).
-The two roles conflict with one another, while challenging one to be religious both by words and deeds.
+The two roles conflict with one another (fire and water do not mix well), while challenging one to be religious both by words and deeds.

 In this sense, one can see in the act of Gethsemane how cutting off an ear was an indication (as a prophetic statement being made) of how Peter would become the founder of that which would become identified as the physical body of Christ (Roman Catholicism).
 Such a dogmatic, rule-stating approach to faith would seek to keep Christian individuals from drinking of the cup God has poured for each person to experience.
 Jesus then represents each of us being called to the Father, through the Holy Spirit, just as he was called.